List of supporting Arrow characters: Chien Na Wei / China White

 Chien Na Wei / China White (portrayed by Kelly Hu) is a Chinese Triad leader who has a grudge against Arrow for defeating her in combat during their first encounter.
 However, Oliver actually met her in Hong Kong two years prior, shown during the season three flashbacks.
 He helps capture her when she comes to Starling City.
 In season five, she escaped from prison with Carrie Cutter and Liza Warner but is later recaptured by Green Arrow and his team.
 She was briefly a member of "Ghost Initiative" in season 7 when A.R.G.U.S attempted to catch a terrorist financier Dante.
 In season 8, she got out of A.R.G.U.S and is working for the Chinese triad.
 She and her goons attempt to get Dr. Robert Wong and his recreated project Alpha/Omega virus.
 During the battle between her and Tatsu Yamashiro / Katana, the former attempts to kill her, but is thrown in the water by Laurel Lance of Earth-2 when using sonic scream.

 Alena Whitlock

 Alena Whitlock (portrayed by Kacey Rohl) also known as Kojo Sledgehammer, is a member of the Helix hacking organization who attempts to recruit Felicity to their ranks after helping her clear Diggle's name.
 She later allies with Team Arrow after Cayden James is driven insane by the loss of his son, and works with Felicity in battling James' cabal.
 In season seven, Felicity hires her as chief technology officer of Smoak Technologies.
 Alena is revealed to be responsible for Star City's dire situation in the 2040 flashforwards as she stole Felicity's Archer security program and sold it to Galaxy One.

 Joe Wilson

-Joe Wilson (portrayed by Liam Hall), also known as Kane Wolfman, is the son of Slade Wilson and a former ASIS operative who is the leader of a Russian gang known as the Jackals which specializes in the collection of powerful weapons.
+Joe Wilson (portrayed by Liam Hall), also known as Kane Wolfman, is the son of Slade Wilson and a former ASIS operative.
+He is the leader of a Russian gang known as the Jackals, which specializes in the collection of powerful weapons.